Biological Sequence & Genetic Prior Art Search

 Can you identify patents related to CRISPR or specific gene-editing techniques?

 Yes.
-We can track patents related to specific "Guide RNA" (gRNA) sequences and the Cas9/Cas12 enzyme variations used in gene editing.
+We can monitor any relevant patents associated with "Guide RNA" (gRNA) sequences, as well as the Cas9/Cas12 enzymes involved in gene editing.

 How are the results presented (e.g., sequence alignment maps)?